gregpaton08/leaf-list/README.md

 ## To Do

-* When deleting a task with sub tasks show a pop up alert to confirm
-* When deleting a task with sub tasks delete all the subtasks
 * Use text view for name field in details view to support multiple lines
 * Design app icon
 * add some color to the UI